Blacktown International Sportspark: Australian Rules Football & Cricket Centre

 The Australian Rules Football & Cricket centre was constructed in 2008.
 It features two ovals for Australian Rules Football & Cricket, stadium, function facilities and an indoor practice centre for Cricket.
 The official opening of the centre was held in on 22 August 2009 with the Mayor of Blacktown City, Councillor Charlie Lowles joined by Chief Executive Officers from AFL NSW/ACT and Cricket NSW.

 Greater Western Sydney Giants

 Greater Western Sydney Giants (GWS) had a permanent presence at Blacktown from 2010 to 2014.
-After Blacktown Councils spent $27 million on an AFL stadium & training facility, GWS abandoned the facility, in favour of a $45m facility that built by the NSW Government at Sydney Olympic Park, Homebush in Sydney's inner west, that also included an upgrade to the Sydney Showground Stadium at Sydney Olympic Park.
+After the Blacktown City Council spent $27 million on an AFL stadium & training facility, GWS abandoned the facility, in favour of a $45m facility built by the NSW Government at Sydney Olympic Park, Homebush in Sydney's inner west, that also included an upgrade to the Sydney Showground Stadium at Sydney Olympic Park.
 The club has used the stadium for AFL Women's and men's reserves games in the Victorian Football League.

 Blacktown Football Park

-The combined football facilities on the southern side are known as "Blacktown Football Park", and are the Blacktown Spartans home ground and the Wanderers Centre Of Football.
-In addition to two broadcast level boutique stadiums, there are another dozen football pitches and the Wanderers administrative & training base.
+The combined football facilities on the southern side are known as "Blacktown Football Park", and are the Blacktown Spartans home ground and the Western Sydney Wanderers training facility and mini-stadium known as the Wanderers Football Park.
+In addition to two broadcast level boutique stadiums, there are another dozen football pitches, the Wanderers administrative & training base and several Five-a-side football courts.